Madison-Davis/Courses-CS2620-DistributedSystems-Final/Documentation.md

 -------------------------------------------
 ## Protocol Design

 We utilized gRPC to design how messages were to be sent to/from the client/server.
-We encourage you to look into the `chat.proto` file for the complete list of all of our services and messages.
+We encourage you to look into the `app.proto` file for the complete list of all of our services and messages.
 We will highlight the main ones here.

 -------------------------------------------
 ## Server Data: SQL

-Format: [COLUMN]: [TYPE], [DEFAULT]
+Format: [COLUMN]: [TYPE]

 Each server maintains a database with the following tables:

 Accounts Table
-1.
+1. uuid: integer primary key autoincrement
+2. username: text
+3. region: integer in {0, 1, 2}
+4. dogs: integer
+5. capacity: integer
+6. pwd_hash: text

 Broadcasts Table
-1.
+1. broadcast_id: integer primary key autoincrement
+2. recipient_id: integer
+3. sender_id: integer
+4. amount_requested: integer
+5. status: integer in {0, 1, 2}

 Registry Table
-1.
+1. pid: integer primary key
+2. timestamp: real
+3. address: text

 Each load balancer maintains a database with the following tables:

 Regions Table:
-1.
+1. region_id: integer primary key
+2. server_pid: integer foreign key

 Servers Table:
-1.
+1. pid: integer primary key
+2. address: text
+3. load: integer
+4. status: bool